-Global best practices recommend three primary categories when determining the benefits and priorities for the design and implementation of the smart city roadmap.
-The smart city roadmap includes the following:
+Global best practices recommend three primary categories when determining the benefits and priorities for the design and implementation of the smart city roadmap includes the following:

 1. Smart Economy

 Grow and diversify the local economy through the attraction of new investment, skills development, and facilitation of an enabling environment for small business growth and job creation.